cryostatio/cryostatio.github.io/guides/_subsections/download-an-active-or-archived-recording.md

       caption="
-        Your browser will present you with its standard file-save dialog for both the <code>Archived Recording</code>, and a <code>.json</code> file containing any metadata labels that were attached.
-It may take some time for these dialogs to appear.
+        Your browser will present you with its standard file-save dialog for both the <code>Archived Recording</code>, and a <code>.json</code> file containing any
+        <code>Metadata Labels</code> that were attached.
+It may take some time for these dialogs
+        to appear.
 Once it does, you can choose to open the <code>Recording</code> file directly in <code>JDK Mission Control</code>, or (recommended) to save the <code>Recording</code> to disk.
       "